rahulr56/OpenMP/DistributedComputing/README.md

             {
                 recv computedVal from P-1
                 vectorX = computedVal
+                reinitialize computedVal to 0s
             }
+            else
+            {
                 create and initialize an array computedVal of size N to 0
+            }
         }
         for (i = begin; i < end; ++i)
         {